Anjali Sarvani

-Kesavarajugari Anjali Sarvani (born 28 July 1997) is an Indian cricketer.
-She plays for Railways in domestic matches.
+Anjali Sarvani (born 28 July 1997) is an Indian cricketer.
+She plays for Railways in domestic matches and the India women's national cricket team.
 She made her WT20I debut for India, against Australia, on 9 December 2022.

 Career

 In 2012, she was selected for India U-19 women's cricket team.
 She played for Andhra between 2012–13 and 2019–20, before joining Railways.
 She was recognised as the best bowler when she played for South Zone against North Zone in the 2017–18 Senior Women's Cricket Inter Zonal Three Day Game.
 She has also been part of the India B cricket team.
 In 2020, she played for India B in the Women's T20 Quadrangular series in Patna.